shampeyndadi/Pomoberry/README.md

 - 💌 **Custom Notes** – Cute motivational messages that appear during your sessions.
 - 🎵 **Custom Recordings** – Personalized alarm sounds or voice notes to brighten your focus time.
 - 🎁 **Giftable Experience** – Share Pomoberry with someone you care about, making productivity a thoughtful gift.
-- 🌸 **Cute & Aesthetic UI** – A warm, playful design with friendly visuals to make working enjoyable.

 ---